mitrjain/slot-booking-system-backend/README.md

     ```

 2. **Ensure you have the necessary environment files:**
-   - Using the env-service_name-sample files create the following environment files in the docker dir:
+   - Using the env-service_name-sample files to create the following environment files in the docker dir:
      - `env-sbs-db`
      - `env-sbs-notification-service`
      - `env-sbs-update-gsheets-service`